awsdocs/aws-resource-access-manager-user-guide/doc_source/permissions.md

 ### Amazon EC2<a name="ram-perm-ec2"></a>

-AWS RAM provides the following default AWS\-managed permissions for shareable Amazon EC2 resources\.
+Following are the default AWS RAM managed permissions for shareable Amazon EC2 resources\.

 | Resource type | Permission name and ARN | Allowed actions |